OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-enable-kubevirt-kubernetes.rst

       2 packets transmitted, 2 received, 0% packet loss, time 1003ms
       rtt min/avg/max/mdev = 2.263/3.047/3.831/0.784 ms

-How to Create a Tungsten Fabric to Isolate a Virtual Machine Within a NameSpace
+How to Create a OpenSDN to Isolate a Virtual Machine Within a NameSpace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After installing OpenShift Virtualization, you may need to isolate a